Azuriom/azuriom.com/content/en/docs/faq.md

 Cloudflare can prevent AzLink or some payment gateways from working correctly.

-To fix this issue, you can disable Cloudflare on the API, by going to in the Cloudflare Dashboard, in Page Rules -> Add a rule, then add `/api/*` as the URL and these actions:
+To fix this issue, you can disable Cloudflare on the API, by going on the Cloudflare Dashboard, in "Rules", "Page Rules", add a rule with "Custom filter expression" and select "URI Path starts with `/api/`" and the following actions:
-* Cache Level: 'Bypass'
-* Security Level: 'Medium' or 'High'
+* Security Level: Low
-* Browser Integrity Check: 'OFF'
+* Browser Integrity Check: Disabled

 If the problem persists, check the firewall rules as well.

-More details are available on the [Cloudflare website](https://support.cloudflare.com/hc/en-us/articles/200504045-Using-Cloudflare-with-your-API).

 ## Force HTTPS on Apache2